sacha-l/substrate-seminar/scheduled/2022/06-07-chasing-the-block.md

-# Chasing the Block: Developing Elegant UI Applications for Substrate
+# One Block at a Time: Developing Applications for Substrate

 Crowdcast link: https://www.crowdcast.io/e/substrate-seminar-2/20